fangyh20/dataproc-spark-connect-python/README.md

    from google.cloud.dataproc_spark_connect import DataprocSparkSession
    ```

-3. There are two ways to create a spark session,
+3. There are two ways to create a Spark session,

    1. Start a Spark session using properties defined in `DATAPROC_SPARK_CONNECT_SESSION_DEFAULT_CONFIG`: